Zih0770/Self-gravitation_FEM/README.md

 To compile the example codes, the finite-element library **MFEM** (v4.7 or later) and its extension library **mfemElasticity** are required.
 Both libraries should be built with MPI enabled.
 MFEM should be built with **gslib** enabled, as gslib is used for solution interpolation in `ex2` and `ex3`.
 To compile the meshing codes, the library **gmsh** is required.

-After MFEM and mfemElasticity are built, the codes in this repository can be compiled using CMake as follows:
+After the dependencies are built, the codes in this repository can be compiled using CMake as follows:

 ```bash
 mkdir build